 During his time at ING, Roberts was also responsible for managing the bank’s relationship with external legal advisers.
 It is understood that this will now be overseen by UK legal head Adrian Marsh.
 However, it is unlikely that this will result in any changes to ING’s global or UK legal panels, which were set up last autumn by the bank’s group general counsel Jan Willem Vink.

-A spokesman for ING confirmed Roberts’ redundancy but declined to comment further.
+ING confirmed Roberts’ redundancy but declined to comment further.